 Instructions

-- Meanwhile crush 4 large garlic cloves, 1-inch ginger and green chili in a mortar pestle and set it aside.
+- Meanwhile, crush 4 large garlic cloves, 1-inch ginger and 1 green chili using a mortar pestle and set it aside.

-- In a heavy bottom pan, heat ghee on medium heat.
-Once hot, add the cumin seeds, crushed coriander seeds and cloves.
-Saute for few seconds until fragrant.
+- In a heavy bottom pan, heat 1& ½ tablespoons ghee on medium heat.
+Once hot, add 1 teaspoon cumin seeds, 1 tablespoon coriander seeds (crushed) and 2 cloves.
+Sauté for a few seconds until fragrant.

-- Then add the coriander powder, garam masala, kashmiri red chili powder, red chili powder, cilantro and kasuri methi.
-Stir the spices with the masala for few 30 seconds.
+- Then add ½ teaspoon coriander powder, ¼ teaspoon garam masala, ¼ teaspoon Kashmiri red chili powder, ⅛ teaspoon red chili powder (refer note 1), 2 tablespoons cilantro (chopped) and 1 teaspoon kasuri methi.
+Stir the spices with the masala for 30 seconds.

-- Add the boiled dal to the pan and mix.
-I also added 1/2 cup water here as dal looked very thick to me.
+- Add the boiled dal to the masala now and mix.
+I also added ½ cup water here as dal looked very thick to me.
 Let the dal simmer for 3 to 4 minutes.

 Video